David0tt/DeepGTAV/Readme.md

 ## Data Generation using VPilot
 VPilot uses simple Python commands to interact with DeepGTAV.
-TODO example script
+Examples of how VPilot can be used are shown in `VPilot/drive_FOR_PRESENTATION.py`.
+The currently best ready to use data generation script is `VPilot/drive_LOW_USED_GENERATION.py`.
+With data generated with this script good performances have been achieved in object detection training, as can be seen in my Bachelors Thesis.

 ## Modification of GTAV
 In general DeepGTAV should work stable with modifications of GTAV.

 For my works I used the following modifications:
-1. More Objects, balanced Objects [TODO]
+1. Simple Increase Traffic(and Pedestrian)
+2. HeapLimitAdjuster
+3. Balanced Classes

+The modifications and install instructions can be found in the folder `Mods`

 In the future additional modifications will be added, mainly for graphics improvements.
 If you have use this repository in conjunction with graphics